mixxxdj/mixxx/source/chapters/vinyl_control.rst

 The "Lead-in Time" setting allows you to set a dead-zone at the start of your vinyl or CD, where the time code will be ignored.
-This is useful in situations where the time code begins very close to the edge of a vinyl which can make back-cueing over the first beat in a song tricky to do without your turntable's needle falling off the vinyl.
+This is useful in situations where the time code begins very close to the edge of a vinyl which can make back-cueing over the first beat in a track tricky to do without your turntable's needle falling off the vinyl.
 Setting a lead-in time of 20 seconds or more helps alleviate this by giving you more room on the vinyl to cue with.
-It's also useful when you've worn the grooves at the edge of a control record to the point that it no longer works reliably: you simply set the lead-in so that the start of the songs begin in good groove area.
+It's also useful when you've worn the grooves at the edge of a control record to the point that it no longer works reliably: you simply set the lead-in so that the start of the tracks begin in good groove area.
 You can keep doing this until you run out of groove area, thereby decreasing your record replacement frequency.

 Signal Quality